-Interfor is a leading global supplier of lumber products.
-The Company has annual production capacity of approximately 3.1 billion board feet and offers one of the most diverse lines of lumber products to customers in North America, the Asia-Pacific region and Europe.
+Interfor is a growth-oriented forest products company with operations in Canada and the United States.
+The Company has annual production capacity of approximately 3.0 billion board feet and offers one of the most diverse lines of lumber products to customers in North America, the Asia-Pacific region and Europe.

-The Company has sawmilling operations in British Columbia, Washington, Oregon, Georgia, South Carolina and Arkansas.
-Interfor also owns value-added remanufacturing facilities in Washington and Georgia.
+The Company has sawmilling operations in British Columbia in Canada and in Washington, Oregon, Georgia, South Carolina and Arkansas in the United States.